As a person who majored in political science and has been engaged actively in public

 However, the bigger issue for wealthy people is that they will pay close attention to what high taxes are doing to their property value and their quality of life.
 High taxes do not correspond with high quality government services.
 In many cases, they derive from an American form of what is called “crony capitalism.”
 This is a form of capitalism seen in many underdeveloped countries, in which governments over-regulate the lives of people and provide uneven services.
 Those who get better services are individuals who make campaign contributions or in some other way provide favors to elected officials and regulators.

 When “crony capitalism” becomes sufficiently pervasive, wealthy people leave a community because it affects their quality of life.
-Connecticut’s traffic congestion is a direct result of the pervasive and pernicious effect of the “crony capitalism” practiced by Governor John Rowland and the labor unions whose loyalty he secured with an outrageous 20-year collective bargaining agreement that has four more years to run.
+Connecticut’s traffic congestion is a direct result of the pervasive and pernicious effect of the “crony capitalism” practiced by Governor John Rowland and the labor unions whose loyalty he secured with an outrageous 20-year collective bargaining agreement that has four more years to run, and his decision to reduce gasoline taxes which fund transportation improvements from $.39 to $.25 a gallon.
 Every time I see a malfunctioning rail car, an overcrowded parking garage at the Stamford Transportation Center, an excessively congested highway, I am reminded of the way Governor Rowland used the state as a private preserve for his cronies.
 Although he did not get wealthy in doing so, and his crimes were relatively petty, the damage he did was enormous and far outlasted his tenure in office.

 The quality of life in a community depends on the combination of state and local services.
 In Connecticut, most governmental services are delivered locally, which keeps many wealthy people from leaving.
 The schools, public safety, building and zoning decisions, and the acquisition of many licenses is done locally.
 That means that well-run cities like Greenwich, New Canaan, and Darien give their residents a very different experience with government services than poorer cities like Bridgeport and Hartford.
 Although Bridgeport now has a very good mayor, Bill Finch, it was one of the corrupt cities in America for decades, and saw three straight mayors go to jail.